Skip to Main Content

 Authority and accessibility combine to bring the history and the drama of Tudor England to life.
 Almost 900 engaging entries cover the life and times of Henry VIII, Mary I, Elizabeth I, William Shakespeare, and much, much more.

 This fully revised and updated edition of Norman McCord's authoritative introduction to nineteenth century British history has been extended to cover the period up to the outbreak of the First World War in 1914.

 Location: DA566 .T835 2002

 This encyclopedia offers a comprehensive and up-to-date assessment of twentieth-century Britain.
 The biographical and topical articles, each accompanied by a brief bibliography, cover a wide array of subjects from politics to the arts.
 Issues of gender and the impact of the two World Wars receive special emphasis.

-All subjects; a union catalog of books and other materials.
-11th century to present world cat oclc firstsearch first search
+A union catalog of books and other materials in libraries in the U.S. and around the world. world cat oclc firstsearch first search